themayankjha/JAKYM/README.md

 - Run the program using jakym command ``` jakym ``` or call it as a python module ```python -m jakym```
 - This will open up the jakym command window.
-- Type '''spotify'' to play music using spotify playlist or enter a songname to search for song or enter its youtube link.
+- Type ```spotify``` to play music using spotify playlist or enter a songname to search for song or enter its youtube link.
 - jekym will queue all the songs once you type them and play them one by one

 ## Installation